-Prof Doughty is also pursuing a new research project on mass incarceration in upstate New York, in collaboration with the Rochester Decarceration Research Initiative (RDRI).
-The "Cultural Politics of Prison Towns" is a collaborative ethnographic research project and undergraduate course, co-taught with Prof Josh Dubler, that seeks to denaturalize Rochester's location in the center of the upstate carceral complex.
+Prof Doughty is also pursuing research on the everyday impacts on mass incarceration in upstate New York, in collaboration with the Rochester Decarceration Research Initiative (RDRI).
+The "Cultural Politics of Prison Towns" is a collaborative ethnographic research project and undergraduate course, co-taught with Prof Joshua Dubler, that seeks to denaturalize Rochester's location in the center of the upstate carceral complex.
 This project is supported by a 3-year National Science Foundation Cultural Anthropology Senior Researcher award (2021-2024).
-The project ethnographically examines how the presence of so many prisons shapes the cultural politics of the region, including local notions of justice, citizenship, and punishment and led to an exhibit, "Going Upstate" in March 2023 in Hartnett Gallery at U of R. Doughty also teaches college anthropology courses inside correctional facilities as part of the Rochester Prison Education Project.
-She and 7 co-collaborators were awarded a University Research Award for "How is Rochester a Prison Town?" for 2018-2019 to support this interdisciplinary research.
+The project ethnographically examines how high saturation of prisons, jails, and federal immigrant detention facilities in the Rochester area shapes the region, including local notions of justice, citizenship, and punishment and led to an exhibit, "Going Upstate" in March 2023 in Hartnett Gallery at U of R. Doughty also teaches college anthropology courses inside correctional facilities as part of the Rochester Education Justice Initiative including at Attica ('21, '23), Groveland ('21), Albion ('19) and Five Points Correctional Facility ('18), .

 Book + Journal Articles